 Experience three thrilling NASCAR championships in one weekend in Homestead.

-Die-hard race fans with a need for speed head to the Homestead-Miami Speedway in November, to witness NASCAR crown three champions in the Ford Championship Weekend.
+Die-hard race fans with a need for speed head to Homestead-Miami Speedway in November, to witness NASCAR crown three champions during Ford Championship Weekend.

 Thunderous Race Weekend

 Homestead-Miami Speedway is the epicenter of a thunderous weekend of NASCAR competitions each November.
 More than 150,000 spectators from 50 states and 30 countries pack the grandstands to watch the nation’s top drivers compete for the chance to win a championship crown.

 Ford Championship Weekend in Homestead consists of three different races over the course of three days: NASCAR Camping World Truck Series Ford EcoBoost 200, NASCAR XFINITY Series Ford EcoBoost 300, and the granddaddy of them all, Monster Energy NASCAR Cup Series Ford EcoBoost 400.

 The biggest names in racing such as Kyle Busch, Kevin Harvick, Dale Earnhardt Jr., and Jimmie Johnson have all burned rubber at Homestead-Miami Speedway.
 Crowds get a rush watching the drivers reach speeds up to 180 miles-per-hour around the 1.5-mile oval track.

 "You can run all over the race track and really put on a good show for all of the fans," says NASCAR driver Kyle Busch about Homestead-Miami Speedway, who first hit the Homestead track in 2003.
 "They do a great job of bringing out a full crowd down there.”